ilyabo/xmldrill/README.markdown

 Intro
 =====

+xmldrill is a Java web-app with interactive exercises for students learning XML:

 ![xmldrill - XML tree exercise](https://github.com/ilyabo/xmldrill/raw/master/doc/screenshots/xmltree-sm.png)

-xmldrill is a Java web-app for students learning XML featuring the following interactive exercises:
+It features the following exercises:

 - [XML tree](https://github.com/ilyabo/xmldrill/raw/master/doc/screenshots/xmltree-compare.png): A random XML is generated and visualized as a tree.
 The students have to enter the XML code for it.
 - [XML schema](https://github.com/ilyabo/xmldrill/raw/master/doc/screenshots/xmlschema.png): A random XML schema is generated.
 The students have to provide a valid XML instance for the schema.